Wild Ones is a nonprofit, environmental education and advocacy organization with chapters in 36 states.

 Tiger Swallowtail on Button Bush

-The Red Cedar Chapter is one of over 90 Wild Ones chapters across 36 states in the U.S. We have been providing educational programs and field trips featuring native Michigan plants since 2001!
-During the colder months we normally meet on the third Wednesday of the month at 7:00 pm for a program on Zoom or in person.
+The Red Cedar Chapter is one of 99 Wild Ones chapters across 36 states in the U.S. We have been providing educational programs and field trips featuring native Michigan plants for nearly 25 years!
+During the colder months we normally meet on the third Wednesday of the month at 7:00 pm for a program via Zoom or in person.
 During the summer we get out to see native plants in gardens and natural areas.
 Most events are open to the public.
 Our members are lovely people at all levels of native gardening experience.

 Visit our Events page to keep up with our current list of programs as well as videos of past webinars.
 Keep planting native plants to provide habitat for birds, butterflies and other pollinators.
 We hope you can join us in connecting people and native plants for a healthy planet.